XuShenLZ/dataMPC_parking/README.md

 5. Forces Pro (For real-time implementation)

 ### Python:
+(only for processing rosbags from experiments)
 1. ROS Noetic
 2. Packages for pip-installation are listed in `requirement.txt`

+## Quick Demo Guide:
+### Clone this repository

+### Download the data files for demo purpose:
+[Link](https://drive.google.com/drive/folders/1hdrFNZdiFooTXVtUgPC2hGPrTf9J0JdY?usp=sharing).
+Place the files in the correct directories. (create new folders when necessary)

+### To solve offline rollouts:
+1. Run `./nominal_MPC/path_planning_tv_CFTOC.m`.

+### To run strategy-guided approach online:
+1. Run `./online_MPC/experiments/experiment.m`
+2. After solving, copy the name of the datalog file.
+The name is printed in the command window, e.g. "Data saved in: xxx/FSM_HOBCA_strat_fp_Exp4_Col0_xxxx.mat"
+3. Run `./online_MPC/plotting/generate_movie.m` to visualize the performance.
+Specify the desired datalog at line 6, e.g. "FSM_HOBCA_strat_fp_Exp4_Col0_xxxx".

 ## File Structure:
 1. `./bag_processing/`: The ipython notebooks for parsing experiment data and plot